 Once you have scheduled your eye lift procedure, your surgeon will give you instructions for both preparation and post-operative recovery.
 You will also be given any medical prescriptions you may need to take after your procedure.

-The best way to prepare for your eye lift procedure is to follow your surgeon’s instructions step by step.
+The best way to prepare for your procedure is to follow your surgeon’s instructions step by step.
 You may be asked to stop or reduce certain medications that can interfere with the best eye lift outcome (an example might be blood thinners).

 Getting plenty of sleep, staying hydrated, eating a healthy diet and refraining from smoking can also help you achieve the very best results from your eye lift.